InternLM/xtuner/docs/en/user_guides/internlm_dataset.md

 4. pack_to_max_length: Whether to concatenate multiple pieces of data into one piece of data for training.
 5. max_length: Indicates that the data processing process will pack multiple training data into a piece of data with a length of max_length.
 Only effective when pack_to_max_length=True.
 6. shuffle_before_pack: Whether to shuffle the dataset before packing, generally the default True can be used.
 Only effective when pack_to_max_length=True.
-7. num_proc: Use multi-process for data processing.
-Depending on the situation, the value of num_proc can be increased, and it can be set to 96 on a cluster.
+7. map_num_proc: Use multi-process for data processing.
+Depending on the situation, the value of map_num_proc can be increased, and it can be set to 96 on a cluster.

 ## Tutorial